-Project Design (up to 500 words)
+Project Design (up to 750 words)

 Please describe what you propose to do.
-This section should provide a clear and succinct summary of the proposed project (applicants shortlisted to the Second Stage will have the opportunity to elaborate further on their project design).
+This section should provide a clear and succinct summary of the proposed project.
+If applicable, please also detail the sample sizes and statistical analysis methods for your planned experiments (applicants shortlisted to the Second Stage will have the opportunity to elaborate further on their project design).